mk-fg/trip-based-public-transit-routing-algo/README.rst

 See "Links" section below for more references.

-Not focused on performance too much, mostly data structures layout and algo-correctness, i.e. just a proof of concept, not suitable for any kind of production use.
+Not focused on performance too much, mostly data structures layout and algo-correctness, i.e. just a proof of concept or reference code, not suitable for any kind of production use.

 |